What is a DUA?

 *Don't forget to utilize the "Manage Related Projects" function to link relevant IRB-ESTR and Data Safety submissions!

-The process for outgoing DUAs is similar to that for incoming DUAs, in that all DUAs must go through the DUA-Agreement Application and Data Safety Application and be reviewed and signed by the appropriate Negotiating Office.
+The process for outgoing DUAs is similar to that for incoming DUAs, in that outgoing DUAs must also go through the DUA-Agreement Application and Data Safety Application1 and be reviewed and signed by the appropriate Negotiating Office.

 Not every data exchange requires a DUA, but many outgoing datasets do require certain restrictions to prevent the data from being used inappropriately or illegally.
 For example, data originally provided or owned by a third party, identifiable data, data resulting from human subjects research, and data that is protected by federal or international regulations (e.g. FERPA, HIPAA, GDPR) would require a DUA.
 If you are at all unsure about whether a DUA might be helpful or required to properly protect the use of your data, please reach out to your local Negotiating Office.